De Quervain tenosynovitis

 Illustration of tendon swelling caused by De Quervain tenosynovitis

 De Quervain tenosynovitis affects the two tendons on the thumb side of the wrist.
-Tendons are ropelike structures that attach muscle to bone.
+Tendons are rope like tissues that connect muscles to bones.

 Other causes of de Quervain tenosynovitis include: